farmOS/farmOS/docs/development/module/index.md

 ## Modules directory

-Modules should be placed in the `modules` directory of the server's document root, at the same level as the `profiles` directory, which contains the `farm` profile (farmOS).
+Modules should be placed in the `sites/all/modules` directory of the server's document root.
 If you are using the farmOS Docker image, this will be:
-`/var/opt/drupal/web/modules`
+`/var/opt/drupal/web/sites/all/modules`

-farmOS automatically puts Drupal module dependencies in `modules/contrib`.
 A good practice is to download farmOS-specific modules into `modules/farm` to keep them separate.
 You may also consider creating a `modules/custom` directory for custom modules that are specific to your farmOS instance.

 ## Namespacing